Sample Flow

 Set up and retrieve basic customizations for a clothing store

-1. Create a Customization with Option type, which will have different product colors: red, green, blue.
+1. Create a Customization with type PRODUCT_OPTION, and with different product colors (choices): red, green, blue.

-• Render type must be SwatchChoices and choice types must be ONE_COLOR.
+• Render type must be SWATCH_CHOICES and choice type must be ONE_COLOR.

-2. Create a Customization with Option type, which will have different product sizes: S, M, L, XL.
+2. Create a Customization, with type PRODUCT_OPTION, and with different product sizes (choices): S, M, L, XL.

 • Render type must be TextChoices and choice types must be CHOICE_TEXT.

-3. Create a Customization with Modifier type, in order to specify free text to be on a product.
+3. Create a Customization, with type MODIFIER, in order to specify free text to be on a product.

-• Set freeTextInput's title to "Choose text to be on shirt", and have a 10 char count minimum.
+• Set freeTextInput.title to "Choose text to be on shirt", and have and a range of 10-50 characters.

 Create product with new option